1. Home

 8. Multiple Finishes

-Most injection-molded parts are produced with a smooth surface finish very close to the desired final look.
-However, a smooth appearance isn’t appropriate for every application.
+A smooth surface is the desired final look for most injection molded parts.
+However, it’s not the appropriate finish for every application.
 Depending on the physical and chemical properties of the plastics used, injection molding allows for surface finishes that don’t require secondary operations — from matte finishes and unique textures to engraving and more.

 Thermoplastic Elastomer (TPE) v.
 Liquid Silicone Rubber (LSR): A Brief Comparison

-High-output production of complex plastic parts requires a consistent, repeatable process to achieve designs with tight tolerances.
-Injection molding helps ensure a consistent quality by repeatedly using the same mold for each part, backed by an injection molder’s continuous improvement practices that incorporate current leading-edge technologies.
+High-output production of complex plastic parts — especially those with tight tolerances — requires a consistent, repeatable process.
+Injection molding is an ideal solution since parts are produced using the same tooling, combined with the molder’s continuous improvement practices that incorporate current leading-edge technologies.

 Watch-Virtual-Tour